algreshilov88/X2O-Zynq-software/XAPP1251/README.md

 This tool uses the mmap() system call to map IP memory into Linux user space through the built-in Linux generic_uio driver.

 ## Before compilation
-Make sure generic_uio driver set in Kernel during Petalinux compilation flow Make sure debug_bridge node is compatible to generic-uio.
+Make sure generic_uio driver set in Kernel during Petalinux compilation flow.

+Make sure debug_bridge node is compatible to generic-uio.
 This can be done from `project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi` in Petalinux flow.

 ## How to Compile